ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes.md

 ```
 ## Kubernetes Ingress

-We are going to use Nginx as Ingress and install it via Helm.
+We are going to use Nginx as an Ingress Controller and install it via Helm.
+An Ingress Controller is a component in the Kubernetes cluster that configures an HTTP load balancer according to Ingress resources that have been created.

+Helm is a tool that automates the creation, packaging, configuration, and deployment of Kubernetes applications by combining configuration files into a single reusable package.

+There is already a Nginx Ingress Controller package ready to use, so we can fetch and deploy it via Helm to make life easier.

 Run the following commands to install helm and Nginx as Ingress.